2/2/2021

 Craig Arnold

-You know, I'd say that, you know, what we've always found to be the case is that, you know, deals are opportunistic in the sense that you never know when you're going to get an opportunity to buy a company that is the right strategic fit, that's the right multiple.
+Yeah, you know, I'd say that, you know, what we've always found to be the case is that, you know, deals are opportunistic in the sense that you never know. when you're going to get an opportunity to buy a company that is the right strategic fit, at the right multiple.
 And I'd say that from a capacity standpoint, we have capacity to do more.
-You know, our team certainly has an appetite to do more.
-And we continue to be active in having other conversations.
+You know, our team certainly has an appetite to do more, and we continue to be active in having other conversations.
 And so I'd say you can expect us to continue to be opportunistic.
-I mean, the good news about, you know, these acquisitions, while they're material in size in terms of impact on the company, they're relatively well contained in terms of which piece of the company will have the responsibility for integrating.
-So you could expect that the aerospace team will be busy obviously integrating COBLM.
-And so you could probably expect nothing material, you know, in addition to COBLM and aerospace.
-But the company is large and we have other businesses today where they have plenty of capacity to do things and to integrate acquisitions if we can find the right company that is the right strategic fit at the right price.
+I mean, the good news about, you know, these acquisitions, while they're material and size in terms of impact on the company.
+They're relatively well-contained in terms of which piece of the company will have the responsibility for integrating.
+So you could expect that the aerospace team will be busy, obviously, integrating Cobham.
+And so you could probably expect nothing material, you know, in addition to Cobham and aerospace.
+But the company is large, and we have other businesses today where they have plenty of capacity to do things and to integrate acquisitions if we can find the right company that is the right strategic fit at the right price.

 speaker